MuhammadHamzaAmir/Comment-Dead-Code/README.md

 # **Comment Unused Code**

-Using the `main.py` script, we can comment any unused code.
+Using the `main.py` script, we can comment any unused class methods.

 ## **Prerequisites**